buaazhouxingyu/topoana/README.md

    1.2.
 Fill in the card file

      + You can refer to the template topoana card file: ``share/template_topoana.card``.

+     + <font color="red">**For the concision of your own card file, it is recommended just to copy the setting items you need from the template card file and paste them to your own card file, just as we did for the examples in the paper draft and user guide.**</font>

+     + <font color="red">**Since there are plenty of setting items in the template card file, it is not recommended to create your own card file simply by copying and revising the whole template card file.**</font>

    1.3.
 Execute the command line: ``topoana.exe cardFileName``